MatthiasValvekens/certomancer/docs/cli.md

 In particular, the CLI allows you to use Certomancer as a certificate generation tool without actually deploying any of its 'live' components.

-The `certomancer` script currently has five subcommands:
+The `certomancer` script currently has six subcommands:

  * `animate`: run the Certomancer Animator behind a development server
  * `summon`: create and output a single certificate for a Certomancer PKI architecture
  * `mass-summon`: create and output all certificates for a Certomancer PKI architecture
  * `necronomicon`: create and output a CRL
  * `seance`: generate OCSP responses
+ * `alch`: write keys and certificates to a PKCS#11 token

 ## Core config flags